hatz2/PhoenixAPI/README.md

 Since C++ doesn't support JSON natively you'll need to use a third party library to use it.
 In the case of this exapmle I've used [nlohmann json](https://github.com/nlohmann/json) and to handle the dependencies I've used [vcpkg](https://github.com/microsoft/vcpkg).

-In the file [main.cpp](PhoenixAPI/main.cpp) you have an example of a packetlogger that will print to the standard output every send/recv packet that comes from the bot.
+In the file [main.cpp](PhoenixAPI/main.cpp) you have an example of a packetlogger that will connect to the first port found and print to the standard output every send/recv packet that comes from the bot.